 There is also tremendous flexibility in terms of outdoor shower enclosure.
 A wide range of kits are available that include all necessary components and just need DIY assembly (though some might prefer to hire a contractor).

 Those with a degree of design flair might want to borrow existing styles from their yard, whether traditional or contemporary.
 Privacy screening can be half- or full-height, or it can be nonexistent if space permits.
 When planning your outdoor shower, do bear in mind that some areas have restrictions.
 Be sure to check local building codes.

 Water Pressure and Flow Rate

 Household water pressure in the United States is generally somewhere between 40 and 60 pounds per square inch (psi).
-While low pressure can be a factor, with showers the flow rate in gallons per minute (GPM) is the key figure.
+While low pressure can be a factor, with showers the flow rate in GPM is the key figure.

 The Environmental Protection Agency (EPA) mandates that shower heads cannot exceed 2.5 GPM, but some states restrict this to 2.0 GPM.
 In California, Hawaii, and Washington, models cannot exceed 1.8 GPM.
 The regulations apply to outdoor as well as indoor showers.
 However, it is not necessary for the manufacturer to provide figures, and many do not.

 Lower figures needn’t necessarily mean poor performance, though even the best portable shower for camping is likely to offer significantly less flow than those hooked up to household supply.

 Many outdoor showers run from a cold water supply, but there are also plenty that introduce hot water.
 This might be controlled from individual taps or from a central mixer.
 Many are just like bathroom showers; the challenge is in getting the supply to them.
 The farther water has to travel outdoors, the more the temperature will drop, so this will be an important element in planning.